-Your thermostat can automatically switch to your Eco Temperatures when you leave using Home/Away Assist.
-If you've chosen energy efficient temperatures, this means that you'll use less energy because your thermostat won't turn on your heating and cooling systems as often while you're gone.
+Your thermostat can automatically switch to your Eco Temperatures when you leave using Home & Away Routines (Home app) or Home/Away Assist (Nest app).
+If you’ve chosen energy efficient temperatures, this means that you’ll use less energy because your thermostat won’t turn on your heating and cooling systems as often while you’re gone.

 When you come back, your thermostat will

-Maintenance can have an impact on your heating and cooling system's efficiency.
-Changing out dirty or clogged air filters is one way to help keep your system running efficiently.
+Maintenance can have an impact on your heating and cooling system’s efficiency.
+For example, you should change out dirty or clogged air filters regularly to help your system run efficiently.

-A properly programmed thermostat will help you save energy and reduce your bill (http://energystar.gov).
-Some tips to help you save energy include keeping the thermostat at energy saving temperatures for long periods of time, for example, when you're away from home or sleeping.
+A temperature schedule can help you save energy and reduce your bill (energystar.gov).
+To help you save energy, keep the thermostat at energy-saving temperatures for long periods of time, for example, when you’re away from home or sleeping.

-If you live in certain areas, you may be able to enroll in a voluntary program called Seasonal Savings through your energy provider.
-Seasonal Savings allows your thermostat to make small, automatic adjustments to your temperature schedule over the period of a few weeks, leaving you with a more energy efficient schedule over time.
+Depending on where you live, you may be able to enroll in a voluntary program called Seasonal Savings through your energy provider.
+Seasonal Savings allows your thermostat to make small adjustments to your temperature schedule over the period of a few weeks, leaving you with a more energy efficient schedule over time.